anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you were to offer a thirsty man all wisdom, you would not please him more than if you gave him a drink.
+Quote: Wise kings generally have wise counselors; and he must be a wise man himself who is capable of distinguishing one.

-By: Sophocles
+By: Diogenes